Andhra Pradesh Reorganisation Act, 2014: Details of the Bill

 The bill was introduced on 5 December 2013, the first day of the winter session in the Legislative Assembly of Andhra Pradesh.
 The Union cabinet approved formation of Telangana with ten districts.
 Hyderabad will remain as the common capital under the Governor's supervision for not more than ten years.
 A new capital city for Andhra Pradesh would be declared in 45 days.
 The bill was drafted based on the boundaries of the proposed Telangana State as approved by the Union Cabinet in its meeting on 3 October 2013.
-The new state of Telangana would have 119 elected members of its legislative assembly, 40 members of its legislative council, 17 members of the Lok Sabha and 7 members in the Rajya Sabha.
-The residuary state of Andhra Pradesh would have 175 elected MLAs, 50 MLCs, 25 MPs of Lok Sabha and 11 MPs of Rajya Sabha.